-Electronic Westlaw Includes historical versions of all Acts from 1 st January 1991 to date Electronic Lexis Includes historical versions of some Acts and the option to email Lexis to request historical copies of Acts not already on the system.
-Only covers versions after 1 st January 1998.
+Electronic Westlaw Includes historical versions of all Acts from 1 st January 1991 to date Electronic Lexis+ Historical versions of legislation are available from 1998 onwards.
+Historical versions prior to 1998 are available on request.
 Print Old editions of textbooks May include copies of an Act as an appendix.
 Check publication details to see when the Act was updated Print Old editions of Halsbury's Statutes Available in the Inn libraries.
 You will need the edition immediately before the date you are interested and then update via the annual cumulative supplements.

 Sources for commentary on Public Acts Print Textbooks and looseleaf encyclopaedias Most books and looseleafs contain a Table of Statutes enabling you to access commentary on individual sections of an Act.
 Print Halsbury's Statutes Notes are provided on individual sections of legislation Print Current Law Statutes Annotated Background notes to the whole Act and notes on individual sections.
-Electronic Lexis Contains the notes which appear in Halsbury's Statutes.
-You can also click on 'Commentary' (right hand menu) to access references to this section in sources included in your Lexis subscription.
+Electronic Lexis+ Contains the notes which appear in Halsbury's Statutes.
+You can also click on 'Books & Journals' (right hand menu) to access references to this section in sources included in your Lexis+ subscription.

 Electronic Westlaw When you have a section open on screen, click on 'Commentary' (left hand menu) to access references to this section in sources included in your Westlaw subscription.
 You can also search for journal articles discussing a specific section of legislation.
 (Click on 'More options' on the journals search screen to see this option).
-Electronic Practical Law / Lexis PSL Often include commentary on sections of legislation, particularly recent legislation and its likely implications.
+Electronic Practical Law / Lexis Practical Guidance Often include commentary on sections of legislation, particularly recent legislation and its likely implications.